-benchmarks

-the financial product attains

-or social characteristics

-that they promote.

-the environmental

-are indexes to measure whether
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 Is a specific index designated as a benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?